thehapax/bitshares.foundation/index.md

 ## Escrow Workers

-The BitShares Foundation takes a lead in managing worker proposals on BitShares.
+The BitShares Blockchain Foundation takes a lead in managing worker proposals on BitShares.
 Freelancers around the world that want to work for the BitShares DAC are organized through our trusted escrow setup which carefully vets worker proposals of freelancers, sets them up on the blockchain and ensures the maximum of code quality for the BitShares shareholders. {[more](/worker)}

 ## Business Development

-With the BitShares Foundation, there now is a well-supported entity that feels responsible for BitShares and its growth.
+With the BitShares Blockchain Foundation, there now is a well-supported entity that feels responsible for BitShares and its growth.
 Throughout the last months, we have been working tirelessly to advocate partners and businesses about the technological advantages we have over our competitors - with great success.
-The BitShares foundation is pleased to announce partnerships as they mature.
+The BitShares Blockchain foundation is pleased to announce partnerships as they mature.